scala-android/android-sdk-plugin/README.md

   a workaround is possible if setting `minSdkVersion` to `21` is ok.
 With minSdk set to 21, also set `dexMulti := true` and `useProguardInDebug := false` to bypass proguard.
-This will allow junit4 tests written in scala to function.
+This will allow junit4 tests are written in scala to function.